Thank you for your interest in the TIS .

 Release date of the current version is .
 To check what version you are running please see the Version section.
 Please also see the Troubleshooting tab if you are having any other issues to see if your query is answered there before contacting support.

 Your comes in a product box.
 Drag this box to the ground where it will automatically unpack and give you a folder containing your product.
 Accept this folder and it will appear in the top level of your inventory.
 You can now delete the product box (a copy is still in your inventory).
 Then drag the TIS iControl Professional box to the ground which will unpack and give you another folder containing the iControl.
 You need only to use one iControl to control multiple products.

 In your inventory, locate the folder called

 In this folder you will find the following items:

-- This is the unit, you can use this directly on our TIS Concert Stage.
+- This is the unit.
 It is copyable so you can use as many as your venue requires.

 - TIS Aurora Truss